 Artist’s studio in Bushwick, Brooklyn, 2024

-She has recently exhibited her works in a three-person exhibition at Eli Klein Gallery (New York, 2024); and has shown at Zepster Gallery (Brooklyn, 2024); DeCA Foundation (New York, 2024); Light Up Globals Project Space, (New York, 2024); Accent Sisters, (Jersey City, 2024); theBLANC Art Space, (New York, 2023); Sotheby’s Institute of Art, (New York, 2023); LATITUDE Gallery, (New York, 2023); Chambers Fine Art (New York, 2023); Stilllife Art Fair (New York, 2023); Commons Gallery at New York University (New York, 2023); 80WSE Gallery (New York, 2023); Rosenberg Gallery at New York University, (New York, 2023).
-Yan has received reviews and interviews from Impulse Magazine and White Hot Magazine, and has given talks at New York University’s BFA Alumni panel.
+She has exhibited at FRISSON (New York, 2026), The Compound (Baltimore, 2025); Gelman Gallery at the RISD Museum (Providence, 2026 2025); RAINRAIN (New York, 2025), Eli Klein Gallery (New York, 2024); Zepster Gallery (Brooklyn, 2024); DeCA Foundation (New York, 2024); Light Up Globals Project Space, (New York, 2024); Accent Sisters, (Jersey City, 2024); theBLANC Art Space, (New York, 2023); Sotheby’s Institute of Art, (New York, 2023); LATITUDE Gallery, (New York, 2023); Chambers Fine Art (New York, 2023); Stilllife Art Fair (New York, 2023); Commons Gallery at New York University (New York, 2023); 80WSE Gallery (New York, 2023); Rosenberg Gallery at New York University(New York, 2023); among others.
+Yan has received reviews and interviews from Roundcube Contemporary, Impulse Magazine, Tussle Magazine, Cultbytes, and White Hot Magazine, and has given talks at New York University’s BFA Alumni panel.

 We are nothing more than the traces of colliding forces.

-Yan’s practice centers around the idea of domestication.
-She believes this evolutionary force not only shapes the forms of all existence, but also reflects social structures.
-In her recent works, she extends the concept of "domestication" to “domesticity,” viewing the creation of furniture as a way to tame surroundings.
+She also extends the concept of "domestication" to “domesticity,” viewing the creation of furniture as a way to tame surroundings.
 By mutating and binding found furniture, kitchen utensils, and other household tools into organic forms, she questions whether utility is a necessary prerequisite for life.

 The artist makes sculptures in a way that is simultaneously sadistic and nurturing.
 She violently chisels rigid lumber into biomorphic forms, then coats it in resin that resembles bodily fluids.
 Recently, Yan has begun carefully scraping away portions of the resin to reveal the raw wood beneath.
 This act of excavation mirrors the archaeological process, unveiling layers of the past.
 At last, she binds found household objects with her wood carvings, as if enacting a form of selective breeding.
 These assemblages bear traces of taming and resistance, fragments of intimate narratives that are re-imagined into new forms through a process of domestication.